About the Program

 instruction leading to knowledge of criminal justice history and development, comprehension of criminological theories, cognition of criminal law and procedures, and proficiency with the practical application of criminal justice processes.

-- Registration is underway for the spring semester.
+- Registration for Fall 2014 will begin on March 24, 2014.
 Many online and interactive Criminal Justice classes are available.
-CRJ 140 "Elements of Supervision" will be offered online.
 See your advisor for details.

 |*PDF files require the Adobe Reader for your browser, available free from Adobe.|